vyperlang/titanoboa/docs/source/api.rst

     The global environment object.

-.. function:: load(fp: str, *args: Any, **kwargs: Any) -> VyperContract | VyperBlueprint
+.. function:: load(fp: str, *args: Any, verify: bool = False, explorer: str | None = None, **kwargs: Any) -> VyperContract | VyperBlueprint

-    Compile source from disk and return a deployed instance of the contract.
+    Compile source from disk, deploy the contract, and optionally verify it on a block explorer.

     :param fp: The contract source code file path.
     :param args: Contract constructor arguments.
+    :param verify: Whether to verify the contract on a block explorer after deployment.
+    :param explorer: The block explorer to use for verification ("blockscout" or "etherscan").
     :param kwargs: Keyword arguments to pass to the :py:func:`loads` function.

     .. rubric:: Example